 Although Mexico has a comparatively strong global economy, income distribution remains highly unequal.
 The country’s per capita income is roughly one-third that of the U.S. and nearly 50 percent of the country is classified as poor.

-The OECD forecasts GDP growth for 2018 to be 2 percent, the inflation rate 3.7 percent and unemployment 3.8 percent.
+The OECD forecasts GDP growth for 2018 to be 2 percent.
+The inflation rate is expected to be 3.8 percent by the end of 2018 and the unemployment rate 3.5 percent.